pure-data/externals-howto/README.rst

      void class_addcreator(t_newmethod newmethod, t_symbol *s,
         t_atomtype type1, ...);

-Adds a creator-symbol ``s``, alternative to the symbolic class name, to the constructor ``newmethod``.
-Thus, objects can be created either by their “real” class name or an alias-name (e.g. an abbreviation, like the internal “float” resp. “f”).
+Adds creator symbol ``s``, alternative to the symbolic class name, to constructor ``newmethod``.
+Thus, objects can be created either by their “real” class name or an alias name (e.g. an abbreviation, like the internal “float” resp. “f”).

 The “0”-terminated list of types corresponds to that of ``class_new``.